 Apple trees and pear trees are more hardy to infection and can be pruned in winter or summer depending on your goals.
 In a nutshell Winter pruning promotes growth whereas Summer pruning retards growth.

-When pruning apple trees, we generally aim to prune 10-20% of the tree taking no more than 30%.
+We generally aim to prune 10-20% of the tree taking no more than 30%.
 If a tree is healthy, the harder you prune it the more vigorous the regrowth may be, which ultimately defeats the purpose of pruning as the regrowth is often dense water shoots which can block sunlight, reduce air movement and are generally weak in their structure.